Skip to main content

 Creating a vector embeddings generator using TQL

-Sample TQL for creating an embeddings generator object:
+Sample application with an embeddings generator object:

 modelName: 'text-embedding-ada-002',

-apiKey: '**',
+apiKey: '***'

 );